oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 Network Profiles could not be deleted from the engine as long as one or more VM/Templates are using those profiles.

 The Network Profiles will be exported and imported together with the VNIC.
-If the user will import a VM which is using a profile not exist in the system, he will be notified and until the VNIC is connected to a valid profile it will not be functional.
+If the user will import a VM which is using a profile not exist in the system, he will be notified and the VNIC will be connected to a default minimal profile defined in the system.

 #### Benefit to oVirt